 This article originally appeared on VICE Spain.

-Fernando Leal was only 16 when he first witnessed Iron Maiden in all their screechy, spandexed glory.
-A colleague of his father's had taken him to the festival Rockódromo in Madrid to experience the lights, the smoke, and the thick stench of hairspray of a proper 80s metal band.
+Fernando Leal was only 16 when he first witnessed Iron Maiden in all their screechy, spandex glory.
+A colleague of his father's took him to the festival Rockódromo in Madrid to experience the lights, the smoke, and the thick stench of hairspray that makes up any proper metal concert.

 The gig was the most intense thing the young man had ever experienced.
-Little did he know he'd end up seeing the exact same spectacle hundreds more times over the next three decades—230 more times, to be quite exact—from Mexico to Australia to pretty much everywhere in between.
+Little did he know, he'd end up seeing the exact same spectacle hundreds of more times over the next three decades—230 more times, to be quite exact—from Mexico to Australia and pretty much everywhere in between.

 "This is how I spend my vacations.
 Why would I sit on a beach for 15 days?
 That'd be a complete waste of time," he says.